Bonfida/bonfida-dev-guide/src/05_Instruction_create.md

 ### Checks

 Let's go through these checks one by one and explain why they are all here.
-You won't need to necessarily think too deeply about these checks when writing your own programs : you should just ask yourself, how can I constrain these accounts as much as possible using the rudimentary `check_signer`, `check_account_owner` and `check_account_key` security primitives?
-The tougher the constraint, the smaller the attack surface.
+You won't need to necessarily think too deeply about these checks when writing your own programs, you should just ask yourself: how can I constrain these accounts as much as possible using the rudimentary `check_signer`, `check_account_owner` and `check_account_key` security primitives?
+As general rule of thumb, the tighter the constraint, the smaller the attack surface.

 ```rust,noplayground
 check_account_key(accounts.spl_token_program, &spl_token::ID)?;
 ```
 This check is essential.
 We'll be performing token transfers using this program and we need to be sure that we're actually calling the write program.
 An attacker could substitute their own program here and leverage the `source_tokens_owner` signature to take ownership of the token account!

 ```rust,noplayground
 check_account_owner(accounts.vesting_contract, program_id)?;
 ```
 We're going to be editing the `vesting_contract` account data, and we need to be sure that _only our program_ can alter this data.
 The Solana runtime constraints ensure that every byte of a program-owned account's data is either :
 - determined by the program's logic
 - freshly allocated and therefore 0
 This means that, as long as we trust our own program (which isn't a given considering our own program might be buggy), we should be able to trust the data that's held by its owned accounts.
 Failing to perform this check will expose our programs to all sorts of potential attacks.

-In reality our program's logic should already make this check redundant since the `VestingContract::initialize` will either attempt to modify the account's data (which is only possible when it is owned by the current progrma), or just fail.
+In reality our program's logic should already make this check redundant: the `VestingContract::initialize` method will either attempt to modify the account's data (which is only possible when it is owned by the current program), or just fail.
 Does this mean we should remove this check?
 _Absolutely not._
 Our program's logic might change in the future, and we don't want this metaphorical sword of Damocles to hang over our heads.